thepassle/passle-courses/README.md

 });
 ```

+This was not straightforward to me, because at the time of scaffolding the project, I did not have a site yet; I'd barely started building it!
+Fortunately, the error message has since been made more user friendly.

+### Too many cookies are bad for you

 Another small issue I ran into, when trying to set multiple cookies, is that only one seemed to make it to the browser for some reason.

 Fortunately, the [Astro discord](https://astro.build/chat) has a very lively community where even core team members are around to help, so I created a [Github issue](https://github.com/withastro/astro/issues/3024), and the issue was very quickly resolved and released.
 (Thanks, Matthew!)

+### Custom elements always render undefined

-Even later on in the project, I discovered another bug when trying to render a custom element, e.g.: `<my-el></my-el>` would always render `<my-el>undefined</my-el>` in the browser, wether the custom element was upgraded or not.
+Later on in the project, I discovered another bug when trying to render a custom element, e.g.: `<my-el></my-el>` would always render `<my-el>undefined</my-el>` in the browser, wether the custom element was upgraded or not.
 I created an issue for this problem [here](https://github.com/withastro/astro/issues/3070).
 Fortunately I was able to work around this with a super hacky solution 😄

 ```js
 connectedCallback() {
   this.innerHTML = '';
 }
 ```

+### Request body unavailable after deploy

+Another slightly more painful issue that I ran into, was that I found my request bodies to be unavailable _only_ after building and deploying to Netlify.
+This is a problem, because my authentication and other routes depend on redirect URIs being able to handle data in the request bodies.
+I again created another [Github issue](https://github.com/withastro/astro/issues/3085), with a small reproduction.

 ## SSR it up